graphile/graphile.github.io/src/pages/postgraphile/usage.md

 This is a list of inflection engines, we currently have the following:

 - `defaultInflection` - a sensible default
-- `postGraphQLInflection` - as above, but enums get converted to `CONSTANT_CASE`
+- `postGraphileInflection` - as above, but enums get converted to `CONSTANT_CASE`
-- `postGraphQLClassicIdsInflection` - as above, but `id` attributes get renamed to `rowId` to prevent conflicts with `id` from the Relay Global Unique Object Specification.
+- `postGraphileClassicIdsInflection` - as above, but `id` attributes get renamed to `rowId` to prevent conflicts with `id` from the Relay Global Unique Object Specification.

 ### Manual usage